LennardKrause/pilatus3_frame_conversion/README.md

   - [PyQt5 (5.12.2)](https://www.riverbankcomputing.com/software/pyqt/intro/)

 ## Important
-   - This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+   - This program is distributed in the hope that it will be useful but WITHOUT ANY WARRANTY.
    - Bruker is not associated with this software and will not support this.

 ## Program Layout